someniatko/DoctrineRestDriver/README.md

      * request to the API by default:
      * DELETE http://www.yourSite.com/api/products/1 HTTP/1.1
      *
-     * Let's assume the API responded with:
+     * If the response is:
      * HTTP/1.1 204 No Content
      *
-     * Response body is ""
+     * the response body is ""
      */
     public function deleteAction($id = 1) {
         $em     = $this->getDoctrine()->getEntityManager();